AckerlyXu/heima/articles/sql-database/sql-database-auditing.md

 ms.tgt_pltfrm: na
 ms.devlang: na
 ms.topic: article
-origin.date: 07/10/2017
+origin.date: 06/07/2017
-ms.date: 07/31/2017
+ms.date: 10/02/2017
-ms.author: v-haiqya
+ms.author: v-johch

 ---
 # Get started with SQL database auditing
-Azure SQL Database Auditing tracks database events and writes them to an audit log in your Azure Storage account.
+Azure SQL database auditing tracks database events and writes them to an audit log in your Azure storage account.
 Auditing also:

 * Helps you maintain regulatory compliance, understand database activity, and gain insight into discrepancies and anomalies that could indicate business concerns or suspected security violations.

 * Enables and facilitates adherence to compliance standards, although it doesn't guarantee compliance.
 For more information about Azure programs that support standards compliance, see the [Azure Trust Center](https://www.azure.cn/support/trust-center/compliance/).

-## <a id="subheading-1"></a>Azure SQL Database auditing overview
+## <a id="subheading-1"></a>Azure SQL database auditing overview
-You can use SQL Database Auditing to:
+You can use SQL database auditing to:

 * **Retain** an audit trail of selected events.
 You can define categories of database actions to be audited.
 * **Report** on database activity.
 You can use preconfigured reports and a dashboard to get started quickly with activity and event reporting.